tissadeking/ML_fakenews_framework/README.md

 Step 2: Open your terminal, clone the ML_fakenews_framework repository into your local machine, cd into the ML_fakenews_framework directory.

-Step 3: Do the necessary installations by running the command: bash setup1.sh and bash setup2.sh
+Step 3: Do the necessary installations by running the commands: bash setup1.sh and bash setup2.sh

 Once you have run bash setup1.sh and bash setup2.sh on your machine, you don't need to rerun them when next you start your system.